-ENGLISH GRAMMAR,-Formation of words, parts of speech, properties of nouns and pronouns, declensions, conjugations, etc., analysis and syntax of sentences, and use of modifying words and connectives.
+ENGLISH GRAMMAR - Formation of words, parts of speech, declensions, conjugations, etc., analysis and syntax of sentences, and use of modifying words and connectives.

-GEOGRAPHY,-Form, size, motions, and circular divisions of the earth; latitude, longitude and zones; the continents and their grand divisions; countries and capitals of Europe and America; mountain systems and chief rivers and lakes of Europe and America; boundaries, capitals, chief towns, great railroads and canals, of the States of the Union.
+GEOGRAPHY - Form, size, motions and circular divisions of the earth; latitude, longitude and zones; the continents, grand divisions, countries and capitals of Europe and America; mountain systems and chief rivers and lakes of Europe and America; boundaries, capitals, chief towns, great railroads and canals of the States of the Union.

-ARITHMETIC,-Decimal system of notation and numeration, the four grand rules or operations, with clear explanations of processes, reasons and proofs, classifications of numbers, reduction, denominate numbers, fractions, reduction of fractions, addition, subtraction, multiplication and division of fractions, decimal fractions, operations in decimals, per centage, interest, ratio, proportions, involution and evolution.
+ARITHMETIC - Decimal system of notation and numeration; the four grand rules or operations, with clear explanations of processes, reasons and proofs; fractions, reduction, addition, subtraction, multiplication and division of fractions; operations in decimals, percentage, interest, ratio, proportions, involution and evolution.

-ALGEBRA,-Definitions, notation by letters and signs, simple operations, changes of signs and reasons, algebraic fractions, equations, transformations of equations, solutions of problems, methods of elimination, calculus of radicals.
+ALGEBRA - Definitions, notation by letters and signs, simple operations, changes of signs, algebraic fractions, equations, transformations of equations, solutions of problems, methods of elimination, calculus of radicals.

-HISTORY OF THE UNITED STATES,-Discovery and settlement of the several States, Indian and other wars, struggle between France and England for possession, the early history of Illinois and the West, the Revolutionary War.
+HISTORY OF THE UNITED STATES - Discovery and settlement of the several States, Indian and other wars, the early history of the West, the Revolutionary War.

-NATURAL SCIENCE,-As the law requires that no student shall be admitted who shall not pass a satisfactory examination in the studies of the common schools, and as the new school law prescribes that the "elements of the natural sciences" shall hereafter be taught in the common schools, candidates for admission to the Industrial University, in the Fall of 1873 and thereafter, must be prepared in the elements of Human Physiology, in Botany and in Natural Philosophy, in addition to the studies heretofore required.
+NATURAL SCIENCE - As the law requires that no student shall be admitted who shall not pass a satisfactory examination in the studies of the common schools, and as the new school law prescribes that the "elements of the natural sciences" shall hereafter be taught in the common schools, candidates for admission to the Industrial University must be prepared in the elements of human physiology, in botany and in natural philosophy, in addition to the studies heretofore required.